Censys Query Language

 A complete list of data fields available for host, web property, and certificate records in the Platform is available in the in-app data definitions.

-There are two primary ways to search for hosts, web properties, and certificates: full-document queries and field queries.
+There are two primary ways to search for hosts, web properties, and certificates: full-text queries and field queries.

-Searches across the entire record for a value, like “example.com”.
-A full-document query matches any document that contains the search term in any field.
+A full-text search searches across the entire record for a value, such as “example.com.”
+It matches any record that contains the search term in any field.

 .

-- Field queries target a specific field on the document and can specify the comparison behavior.
-The format of a field query looks like
+- Field queries target a specific field on a record and can specify the comparison behavior.
+The syntax for targeting a field-value pair is

 <field name> <operator> <value>

-. - The field query operators table below outlines the various operators that are supported.
+. - The table below outlines the field-value pair operators that are supported.

-Both field queries and full-document queries can be combined with logical operators like and, or, and not.
+Field-value pairs and full-text searches can be combined with logical operators like and

 The following operators are supported for field queries: